Ello (social network): Features

-Ello has several features already built, including an emoji autocomplete, NSFW settings and hashtag implementation, and is planning on adding others such as private messaging.
+Ello provided some features like an emoji autocomplete, NSFW settings and hashtags, and was planning on adding others such as private messaging.

 Revenue

-Ello is free to use, but was exploring a freemium model to finance future activities.
-It is also selling specially branded T-shirts in a partnership with Threadless to generate revenue.
+Ello was free to use, but was exploring a freemium model to finance future activities.
+It was also selling specially branded T-shirts in a partnership with Threadless to generate revenue.
 Additionally, the social network introduced a 'Hire Me' button in August 2016, followed by a 'Buy' and 'Collaborate Button' soon after that.
-The 'Hire Me' and/or 'Collaborate' buttons enable users to be contacted by other community members, to either collaborate or offer their services.
-The 'Buy button' can be added to any post, and direct towards any online shop where the goods are sold.
+The 'Hire Me' and/or 'Collaborate' buttons enabled users to be contacted by other community members, to either collaborate or offer their services.
+The 'Buy button' could be added to any post, and directed towards any online shop where the goods were sold.
 As such, Ello seemingly chose to turn to the affiliate revenue model to gain income.

 Reception

-Ello has been criticized for its simple, minimalist design.
+Ello had been criticized for its simple, minimalist design.
 Bona Kim of Gizmodo criticized the general bugginess of the website and accused it of trying too hard to look different from its main competitor, Facebook.
 One highly positive review expressed concern that Ello "seems fated to become the betamax of social media: superior to its competitor but failing to win popular traction.
 But it doesn't matter ...
-A social network doesn’t need approval from everyone to work."
+A social network doesn't need approval from everyone to work."